smolaya/blog_app/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This is a basic blog post app that allows you to create, and destroy articles.

 Things you may want to cover:

-* Ruby version
+* Ruby version: 2.5

-* System dependencies
+* System dependencies: rails

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* To run this application install ruby on rails and run rails s on your console.